-Few people can write a piece of work that is immediately lucid, concise and well expressed, therefore revising is an integral part of the process of writing.
+Few people can write a piece of work that is immediately lucid, concise and well expressed, therefore revising and editing is an integral part of the process of writing.
 It is vital to producing a polished piece of work that is professional and readable.
 This is true for fiction, non-fiction, short stories, articles, reports, family histories and, in fact, anything that you wish other people to read.

 There are several stages of editing work for publication.
 First is the revising you do yourself on your own manuscript before submitting it to a publisher for publication.
 Self-editing is a constant process of self-improvement and good self-editing demands that you refine your work until it is as perfect as you can make it: where the voice, tone and pace are right for the subject; where every word is necessary, appropriate, precise and in exactly the right place; every sentence has its logic in relation to those that come before and after; each paragraph develops the plot or idea; and the structure of the entire work has a satisfying completeness.